 These are the main energy challenges that you will face if you want to reduce consumption in your bank in a real way and become a sustainable entity:

-1. Energy dependence by digitisation of the sector
+1. Energy dependence related to the Digitalisation of the sector

-The volatility of energy prices, which have a tendency to increase, are impossible to control or predict accurately without having the right tools.
+The volatility of energy prices, which have a tendency to increase, is impossible to control or predict accurately without having the right tools.